Audio Commons: an Ecosystem for Creative Reuse of Audio Content

 End date: 2019

-The Audio Commons Initiative is aimed at promoting the use of open audio content and at developing technologies with which to support an envisioned ecosystem of content repositories, production tools and users (the Audio Commons Ecosystem).
+The Audio Commons Initiative is aimed at promoting the use of open audio content and at developing technologies with which to support an ecosystem of content repositories, production tools and users (the Audio Commons Ecosystem).
 These technologies should enable the reuse of this audio material, facilitating its integration in the production workflows of the creative industries.

 The IoSR's role is to determine the timbral attributes most useful to automatic characterisation of sound library elements, and to research, develop and evaluate automatic methods for semantically annotating sound's timbral characteristics such that libraries may be explored using these timbral characteristics as search terms.

 The first part of this work identified the timbral attributes that have potential to add value to online audio as automatically-generated tags.
 A dictionary of timbral attributes and terms was compiled from the relevant academic literature, and this dictionary was then structured into a hierarchy.
 The frequency of use of each dictionary term, in online searches for audio content, was then established in order to give an indication of the potential value of each term.